Anne Kronenberg: Work in State and San Francisco government

-Following work in the State Legislature, Kronenberg was Deputy Director for Administration and Planning of the San Francisco Department of Public Health and is a former Executive Director of the SF Department of Emergency Management.
+Following work in the State Legislature, Kronenberg was deputy director for Administration and Planning of the San Francisco Department of Public Health and is a former executive director of the SF Department of Emergency Management.
 She also served as a board member appointed by the Governor to the State Board of Podiatric Medicine (BPM) during this period.

-While Kronenberg identified as a lesbian in the 1970s, she has since fallen in love with a man she met in Washington, D.C. in the 1980s, whom she later married.
+While Kronenberg identified as a lesbian in the 1970s, she later fell in love with a man she met in Washington, D.C. in the 1980s, whom she later married.
 She currently lives in California with her husband, stepson, daughter and son.

 Kronenberg was one of the official grand marshals of the 2009 NYC LGBT Pride March, produced by Heritage of Pride joining Dustin Lance Black and Cleve Jones on June 28, 2009.

 Kronenberg co-founded the international (NGO) non governmental non-profit Harvey Milk Foundation with Harvey's nephew, a global human rights advocate, Stuart Milk and currently serves as co-chair of the annual Harvey Milk Day celebration coordinated by the Foundation.